Welcome to Backpack for teachers!

 Choosing a format

-The first decision you make when you create a padlet is deciding on a format.
-A padlet's format dictates how its posts will be arranged.
-The wall, grid, and canvas formats allow you to see many of your posts at once on one large canvas.
-Timeline and stream allow you to order posts sequentially, and the map format allows you to place posts geographically.
+The first decision you make when you create a board is deciding on a format.
+A board's format dictates how its posts will be arranged.
+The Wall, Grid and Canvas formats allow you to see many of your posts at once on one large canvas.
+Timeline and Stream allow you to order posts sequentially, and the Map format allows you to place posts geographically.

-We encourage you to check out our gallery, which is organized by format.
-You can also see some examples of classroom padlets at the bottom of this document.
+You can see some examples of Classroom boards at the bottom of this document.

 Posting on a padlet

 You can post YouTube links to a padlet and they will be playable.
 Documents will be readable.
 Tweets will be visible.
-You can draw images by hand, record your screen, or search for a GIF.
+You can Draw images by hand, create padlets with AI, record your screen or search for a GIF.

-Comments: If comments are on, anyone with access to the padlet will be able to leave a comment below any post.
-This is a good way to allow students to raise concerns and provide feedback on the information on a padlet without modifying any of the posts.
+Comments: If comments are ON, anyone with access to the board will be able to leave a comment below any post.
+This is a good way to allow students to raise concerns and provide feedback on the information on a board without modifying any of the posts.

-Reactions: These settings are fun and allow the users of a padlet to interact and provide one another feedback in a different way.
-The reaction types include star ratings, thumbs up or down, grading, and likes.
+Reactions: These settings are fun and allow the users of a board to interact and provide one another feedback in a different way.
+The reaction types include star ratings, thumbs up or down, scoring and likes.

 Content moderation